Ajdin Penava: Professional career

-On September 2, 2018, Penava signed a four-year deal with Kirolbet Baskonia of the Liga ACB and the EuroLeague.
-On February 26, 2019, Penava joined to the Baskonia reserve team.
-On July 6, 2020, Penava signed with Belfius Mons-Hainaut of the Pro Basketball League.
+On 2 September 2018, Penava signed a four-year deal with Kirolbet Baskonia of the Liga ACB and the EuroLeague.
+On 26 February 2019, Penava joined to the Baskonia reserve team.
+On 6 July 2020, Penava signed with Belfius Mons-Hainaut of the Pro Basketball League.
 In July 2021, Penava extended his contract with two more years until 2023.

-On December 27, 2022, he signed with Spójnia Stargard of the Polish Basketball League (PLK).
+On 27 December 2022, he signed with Spójnia Stargard of the Polish Basketball League (PLK).

+On 27 September 2023, Penava signed a one-year deal with Juventus Utena of the Lithuanian Basketball League (LKL).

+On July 18, 2024, he signed with Śląsk Wrocław of the Polish Basketball League.

 National team career

 Penava played for the Bosnian national team during the 2015 FIBA Europe Under-18 Championship.
 Penava averaged 5.6 ppg and 4.8 rpg during the tournament.